-- Enhance intercity service to be better meet work and school trip needs by adding a later evening trip to Tigard and early evening trips to Salem and Hillsboro (SL1), and adding additional morning and afternoon trips to Salem and Hillsboro (SL2). - Add additional express trips between McMinnville, Newberg, and Tigard in the morning and afternoon commute periods (SL3).
+- Enhance intercity service to be better meet work and school trip needs by adding a later evening trip to Tigard and early evening trips to Salem and Hillsboro (SL1), and adding additional morning and/or afternoon trips to Salem and Hillsboro (SL2).
+Depending on YCTA's financial and capital resources, and future productivity of these routes, these projects could be blended with SV1 (Long-Term Vision) which would require at least one additional vehicle but would increase frequency during morning and afternoon peak periods making the service significantly more convenient. - Add additional express trips between McMinnville, Newberg, and Tigard in the morning and afternoon commute periods (SL3).
 Depending on future traffic conditions, YCTA can evaluate the tradeoffs of routing express trips using the Dundee Bypass.
 (Performance data can be obtained from ODOT.) - Expand Saturday service on intercity routes between McMinnville and Salem, and between McMinnville and Yamhill/Carlton (SL4).
 Extending Saturday service between Yamhill and Hillsboro is not included in this project, but could be considered depending on demand and available funding (see SV2). - Expand small city flex-routes to three days per week in a third geographic area (Dayton/Lafayette is assumed) and expand the Sheridan/Willamina flex-route to operate five days per week (SL5). - Expand shopper shuttles serving Dundee/Newberg and/or McMinnville to five day per week operation (SL6). - Implement earlier (starting at 6 AM) and later (until 9 PM) local service hours in McMinnville and/or Newberg (SL7). - Develop a pilot flex-route serving the area east of Lafayette Avenue in McMinnville (SL8), including YCAP, McMinnville Power & Light, Dental Clinic, and employment areas, e.g., Cascade Steel, North American Plants, etc.).
-YCTA may be able secure grant funds for emerging mobility pilot projects or STIF discretionary funds to implement this service sooner. - Implement a new route serving the Hill Road and Baker Creek Road area in northwest McMinnville (see Figure 6-19); this route would serve Lafayette Avenue and allow modifications of Route 3 (SL9).
+YCTA may be able secure grant funds for emerging mobility pilot projects or STIF discretionary funds to implement this service sooner.

+• Implement a new route serving the Hill Road and Baker Creek Road area in northwest McMinnville (see Figure 6-19); this route would serve Lafayette Avenue and allow modifications of Route 3 (SL9).
 The feasibility of this route is dependent on development density and activity centers along the route.